sakshi8707/WorldWise-Project/README.md

 # WorldWise

 WorldWise is a React.js application that provides city-related data and a map interface using Leaflet.js.
-The app is integrated with Firebase for deployment and uses several React features and contexts.
+The app is integrated with Firebase for deployment and includes various features like user authentication, Google OAuth, and a responsive design with a carousel and Context Api's

 ## Table of Contents